RTD Sensors - Platinum Resistance Thermometer (RTD, PRT, Pt100 Sensors)

 Resistance Thermometer

-An instrument or system incorporating a length of wire or film having predictable resistance vs temperature characteristics, forming a temperature sensor.
+A temperature probe incorporating a length of wire or film having predictable resistance vs temperature characteristics, forming a temperature sensor.
 Measurement of the resistance of the device yields its temperature.

 PRT